calnet-oss/bidms-docker-postgresql/README.md

 Copy `config.env.template` to `config.env` and edit to set config values.

 Create `imageFiles/tmp_passwords/postgres_pw` file and set a PostgreSQL Administrator password, which is the 'postgres' user in the database.
+Do the same for the `registry` account password, in `imageFiles/tmp_passwords/registry_pw`.

-Make sure it's only readable by the owner:
+Make sure these are only readable by the owner:
 ```
-chmod 600 imageFiles/tmp_passwords/postgres_pw
+chmod 600 imageFiles/tmp_passwords/postgres_pw \
+  imageFiles/tmp_passwords/registry_pw
 ```

+Create your TLS certs in `imageFiles/tls`.
+You need an unencrypted privkey.pem and a pubkey.pem.
+If you want to generate a self-signed certificate, you can use the [generateTLSCert.sh](generateTLSCert.sh) script.

 This image depends on the the base BIDMS Debian Docker image from the [bidms-docker-debian-base](http://www.github.com/calnet-oss/bidms-docker-debian-base)